kzarius/docker-rpi-dht22-server/README.md

 ## Usage

 Configure your data pin in `sensors.py`, change your outward port in `docker-compose.yml` if you need to, and esnure you have docker / docker-compose.
 Run the docker-compose.yml file by cd'ing to the directory and running `docker-compose up -d`.

+You should now begin to see the JSON replies broadcasted at `http://localhost:4000`